abilioepalanga/Sistema-de-recomendacao-de-filmes-na-Netflix/README.md

-# Sistema-de-recomendacao-de-filmes-na-Netflix
+# Netflix-movie-recommendation-system
-Este projeto foi desenvolvido para sugerir filmes aos usuários com base em suas preferências e histórico de visualização.
-Utilizando técnicas de aprendizado de máquina e processamento de dados, o sistema é capaz de fornecer recomendações personalizadas e relevantes, melhorando a experiência de usuário e aumentando o engajamento com a plataforma.
+This project is designed to suggest movies to users based on their preferences and viewing history.
+Using machine learning and data processing techniques, the system is capable of providing personalized and relevant recommendations, improving the user experience and increasing engagement with the platform.

-## Funcionalidades
+## Functionalities
-*  Recomendações Personalizadas: Sugestões de filmes baseadas nas preferências individuais do usuário.
+* Personalized Recommendations: Movie suggestions based on the user's individual preferences.
-*  Histórico de Visualizações: Utilização do histórico de filmes assistidos pelo usuário para aprimorar as recomendações.
+* Viewing History: Using the history of films watched by the user to improve recommendations.
-*  Filtragem Colaborativa: Recomendações baseadas nas preferências de usuários semelhantes.
+* Collaborative Filtering: Recommendations based on the preferences of similar users.
-*  Filtragem Baseada em Conteúdo: Sugestões baseadas nas características dos filmes, como gênero, diretor, elenco, etc.
+* Content-Based Filtering: Suggestions based on the characteristics of the films, such as genre, director, cast, etc.
-*  Interface de Usuário Intuitiva: Interface amigável e fácil de usar para interagir com o sistema de recomendações.
+* Intuitive User Interface: User-friendly and easy-to-use interface to interact with the recommendation system.

-### Contribuição
+### Contribution
-Contribuições são bem-vindas!
-Por favor, siga as etapas abaixo para contribuir:
+Contributions are welcome!
+Please follow the steps below to contribute:

-*  Faça um fork do projeto.
+* Fork the project.
-*  Crie uma nova branch com sua feature: git checkout -b minha-feature
+* Create a new branch with your feature: git checkout -b my-feature
-*  Commit suas mudanças: git commit -m 'Adiciona minha feature'
+* Commit your changes: git commit -m 'Add my feature'
-*  Faça um push para a branch: git push origin minha-feature
+* Push to the branch: git push origin my-feature
-*  Abra um Pull Request.
+* Open a Pull Request.

-#### Contato
+#### Contact
-Para mais informações, entre em contato através do email: elvisprizley@yahoo.com
+For more information, contact us via email: elvisprizley@yahoo.com